Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Drop-Down ImageComboBox Source Data.

-The new MS-Access Project Drop-Down Menu's Source Data has been taken from our earlier Access Menu Project.
+The source data for the new MS Access Project Drop-Down Menu is taken from our earlier Access Menu Project.

-You will find two Reports to Preview the Categories and Products Data Items.
+You will also find two reports for previewing the Categories and Products data items.

 The Menu table image is given below for your reference.